by Dr. Lawrence Wilson

 c) The use of anesthetic drugs, antibiotics, or other medications can deplete nutrients acutely.
 In addition, drug residues from surgery can interfere with proper digestion and absorption of nutrients for weeks or longer after surgery.

 d) So far, I am not impressed with the quality of most hospital food.

 Improving the diet and taking extra nutrients before and after surgery is therefore ALWAYS helpful.

 10. Surgery tends to cut through some acupuncture meridians, and other subtle anatomical structures.
 This may or may not be a problem, but it does occur.

-11. Surgical errors and other mistakes before, during and after surgery.
-These are common.
-Surgery is a complex process requiring preparation, administration of numerous drugs, at times, lengthy recoveries, at times, rehabilitation, and more.
+11. The problem of surgical errors and other mistakes before, during and after surgery.
+These are unfortunately common.
+Surgery is a complex process requiring preparation, administration of numerous drugs, delicate stitching, and more.
 All of these processes can go wrong.